Demosthenes: Notes

 h.
 Aeschines maintained that Demosthenes was bribed to drop his charges against Meidias in return for a payment of thirty mnai.
 Plutarch argued that Demosthenes accepted the bribe out of fear of Meidias's power.
 Philipp August Böckh also accepted Aeschines's account for an out-of-court settlement, and concluded that the speech was never delivered.
 Böckh's position was soon endorsed by Arnold Schaefer and Blass.
 Weil agreed that Demosthenes never delivered Against Meidias, but believed that he dropped the charges for political reasons.
 In 1956, Hartmut Erbse partly challenged Böckh's conclusions, when he argued that Against Meidias was a finished speech that could have been delivered in court, but Erbse then sided with George Grote, by accepting that, after Demosthenes secured a judgment in his favour, he reached some kind of settlement with Meidias.
 Kenneth Dover also endorsed Aeschines's account, and argued that, although the speech was never delivered in court, Demosthenes put into circulation an attack on Meidias.
-Dover's arguments were refuted by Edward M. Harris, who concluded that, although we cannot be sure about the outcome of the trial, the speech was delivered in court, and that Aeschines' story was a lie.
+Dover's arguments were refuted by Edward M. Harris, who concluded that, although we cannot be sure about the outcome of the trial, the speech was delivered in court, and that Aeschines's story was a lie.

 i.
 According to Plutarch, Demosthenes deserted his colours and "did nothing honorable, nor was his performance answerable to his speeches".

 j.
 Aeschines reproached Demosthenes for being silent as to the seventy talents of the king's gold which he allegedly seized and embezzled.
 Aeschines and Dinarchus also maintained that when the Arcadians offered their services for ten talents, Demosthenes refused to furnish the money to the Thebans, who were conducting the negotiations, and so the Arcadians sold out to the Macedonians.

 k.
 The exact chronology of Harpalus's entrance into Athens and of all the related events remains a debated topic among modern scholars, who have proposed different, and sometimes conflicting, chronological schemes.